Letters from America

 In the last week I have been to Canberra and Melbourne and locally, to Parsley Bay, and also to the country and it’s been a pleasant time though busy and a little mixed too, with recurring flu.

 Melbourne is a favourite place.
 I had planned to visit the National Gallery of Victoria*

 to see the exhibition there of prints by the Japanese print maker Hokusai and had bought my ticket on line in advance.
 I also ended up going to see an exhibition of 70 years of creation by the House of Dior.

 (*does anyone else think it’s odd to have a National Gallery _of_ Victoria?
 I mean it’s a National Gallery of Australia…).

-Here is a very splendid gown from the Dior exhibition, designed by John Galliano who is the only designer I ever recognised – because of the striking audacity of the billowing sculptural forms he created.
-I have just never tired of them:
+Here is a very splendid gown from the Dior exhibition, designed by John Galliano whose work is the only dress designer’s work I ever instantly recognise – because of the striking audacity of the billowing sculptural forms he created.
+I have just never get tired of them: